- Public Liability

 Below is the breakdown of our top 10 allied health occupations.

 Commonly, the more revenue your business generates, the higher your combined liability insurance premium will most likely be.
-For example, an allied health professional generating between $50,001 to $100,000 typically pay around $52 per month.
-The cost of the premium, fortunately, doesn’t increase significantly until an allied health professional starts earning above $100,001 which increases the monthly premium to $154 or more.
+For example, an allied health professional generating between $50,001 to $100,000 typically pay around $34 per month.
+The cost of the premium, fortunately, doesn’t increase significantly until an allied health professional starts earning above $100,001 which increases the monthly premium of around $65.

 This is mainly because a high turnover indicates that your business is undertaking a greater amount of work, creating a higher exposure to more risks, thus a greater chance that something could go wrong.

 Similarly, the more employees you have can also demonstrate a higher volume of work, and with more people comes an increased risk of a claim occurring, meaning your premium is most likely to increase as your business grows in size.

 Nearly 74% of allied health professionals insured through BizCover are sole traders.
 They pay approximately $26 per month for their combined liability cover.
 However, those with one to six employees can pay on average $69 per month, more than 50% increase in price.